-We also acknowledge our donors on the donor wall at Hopkins High School.
-This wall of tiles tells a story of the community surrounding the Hopkins Education Foundation.
-When a generous Foundation donor wanted to inspire others to give, the decision was made to create a tribute to the many individuals and businesses who have provided the significant support.
-Hopkins parent Jon Buggy and Sara Olm, both of Ellerbe Becket, provided the creative solution that is now the Hopkins Education Foundation donor wall.
+The original donor wall of tiles was installed to tell the story of the community surrounding the Hopkins Education Foundation.
+When a generous Foundation donor wanted to inspire others to give, the decision was made to create a tribute to the many individuals and businesses who had already provided significant support.
+Hopkins parent Jon Buggy and Sara Olm, both of Ellerbe Becket, provided the creative solution that first became the Hopkins Education Foundation donor wall.